zwbetz-gh/zwbetz/content/blog/style-a-markdown-table-with-bootstrap-classes-in-hugo/index.md

 ---
-title: "Style a markdown table with Bootstrap classes in Hugo"
+title: "Style a Markdown Table With Bootstrap Classes in Hugo"
 date: 2018-12-12T12:47:56-06:00
 publishdate: 2018-12-12
 draft: false